-Community Leaders Enhancing Area Rivers (CLEAR) Mini-Grants
+View Community Leaders Enhancing Area Rivers statement

-Apply for a Mini-Grant MS Word or Adobe PDF
+Click here to Apply for a Mini-Grant

 The Iowa Department of Natural Resources is seeking proposals for a mini-grant river cleanup program, which is funded by the REAP CEP (Resource Enhancement And Protection – Conservation Education Program) and known as CLEAR (Community Leaders Enhancing Area Rivers).
 Through the CLEAR initiative, 18 - $1,000 mini-grants will be made available to support local river cleanup efforts throughout the state.